 CTO Leadership Forums are held twice a year (at CoSN's and ISTE's Annual Conferences) and provide opportunities for district-level technology directors to share information with their peers and keep up-to-date on best practices and solutions to ed tech challenges.
-CTO Forum Reports are written after each event.
-Access the Online Store to read these members-only publications.
+CTO Forum Reports are written after each event and made available to members in our Knowledge Center.
 These events are free, but registration is required.

 Location: Grand Ballroom D1, Omni CNN Center Hotel, Atlanta, GA (during ISTE Annual Conference)

 Many believe that blended learning is perhaps the most significant opportunity for transforming learning in schools.
 Blended learning offers the potential for personalization and the opportunity to leverage virtual learning with face-to-face support and collaboration.
 Yet too often, silos in our districts can keep us from making this digital leap and fully realizing the potential for blended learning.
 This highly interactive forum will explore the roles of the district technology leader (CTO/CIO), the chief academic officer (CAO) and the superintendent in enabling blended learning.
 Hear from a panel of key district leaders who are breaking down the silos and working to realize the power of this innovation.
 Bring your questions, engage in the conversation and come away with tips and tools for building a powerful team.

 Moderator: Greg DeYoung, CIO, Blue Valley Schools, Overland Park, KS

 Marisa Burkhart, Director of Educational Technology, Huntley, IL

 Dr. John Burkey, Superintendent, District 158, Huntley, IL